-The school complies with the Americans with Disabilities Act (A.D.A.) of 1990 and is wheelchair accessible.
+The school complies with the Americans with Disabilities Act (A.D.A.) of 1990.
 If enrolled under training with a government agency, institution district, and/or other entity, students must meet the admission requirements set out in the training agreement and/or applicable state licensing or certifications requirements.
-The facility is equipped with elevator access, extra wide hallways, A.D.A. required door handles and a restroom to accommodate disabled students.
+The facility is equipped with elevator access, extra wide hallways, A.D.A. required door handles, and is wheelchair accessible with a restroom to accommodate students with disabilities.

-If you are interested in attending FPTI but are in need of reasonable accommodations, schedule an appointment with a School Director.
-At this meeting the nature of the reported disability and its impact on learning will be discussed, as well as the process of receiving reasonable accommodations at the School, and the types of accommodations available.
+Prospective students interested in attending FPTI who are in need of reasonable accommodations will be scheduled an appointment with the Campus Director.
+At this meeting, the nature of the reported disability and its impact on learning will be discussed, as well as the process of receiving reasonable accommodations at the school, and the types of accommodations available.

-Please bring copies of current documentation of a disability to this meeting.
+Prospective students will need to bring copies of current documentation of the disability to this meeting.
 Documentation must be provided by a medical expert within the last three years and include:

-- A diagnosis of the disability; - How the diagnosis was determined (what tests were given and the results); and - A clinical summary, which includes an assessment of how the disability will impact the individual in a school environment and what accommodations are recommended.
+A diagnosis of the disability,

+How the diagnosis was determined (what tests were given and the results); and A clinical summary, which includes an assessment of how the disability will impact the individual in a school environment and what accommodations are recommended.